isabelstoddart/data-structures/wa06/README.md

     var thisQuery = "SELECT lat,long,address FROM aalocations GROUP BY lat,long,address;";

 **Edit** This query gets the same result in a slightly more efficient way.
-It shows that there are multiple ways to get the same result.
+It shows that there are always multiple ways to get the same result.

     var thisQuery = "SELECT DISTINCT lat, long, address FROM aalocations;";